Petrosz007/msc-thesis/chapters/future.typ

 == Different equivalence partitions for implementations

-When implementing a program, if we differ by some, we might unkowingly create an implementation that has different equivalence partitions.
+When implementing a program, if we differ by some, we might unknowingly create an implementation that has different equivalence partitions.

 Example: